muradapd/CS-240/README.md

 # CS-240
 Repo for Algorithms &amp; Data Structures course

-These Labs and Programming Assignements (PAs) were completed by me during my Fall 2019 semester at James Madison University
+These Labs and Projects were completed by me during my Fall 2019 semester at James Madison University